ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 **Framing matters.** There is no prize, no leaderboard, no grade.
-A kid who googles "do police have to read Miranda at arrest" has just learned the thing the game teaches — that is the best-case outcome, not a cheater.
+A kid who googles "do police have to read Miranda at arrest" has just learned the thing the game teaches.
+That is the best-case outcome, not a cheater.
 The only thing "cheating" corrupts is the data.
 So this is data-quality weighting, it stays internal, and it is not called cheating in the schema or the UI.